krishnkant1996/ibm-security/README.md

 const { ComponentName } = require('@carbon/ibm-security');
 ```

-[Babel](https://babeljs.io) builds both of these variants and imports `carbon-components-react` in the respective version using a [plugin](https://github.com/carbon-design-system/ibm-security/blob/master/babel/carbon-imports.babel-plugin.js), so that no further transpilation is required.
+[Babel](https://babeljs.io) builds both of these variants and imports `carbon-components-react` using a [plugin](https://github.com/carbon-design-system/ibm-security/blob/master/babel/carbon-imports.babel-plugin.js), so that no further transpilation is required.

 ### SCSS